christopher-roelofs/ComicTools/README.md

 # ComicTools
-A set of tools for working with digital comics
+A set of tools for working with digital comics.
+Searching and tagging works best for individial issues, Volumes and TBPs tend not to return results when searching.
+Please use Comicvine if you are tagging a lot of comics.
+For small batches of recent comics, League of Comic Geeks is usually the fastest to update.

 **Main Menu**